Giskard-AI/giskard/CONTRIBUTING.md

 ## The different ways you can contribute to Giskard!

 There are 4 ways you can contribute to Giskard:
+* Submitting issues related to bugs or desired new features.
+* Contributing to the examples or to the documentation;
 * Fixing outstanding issues with the existing code;
+* Implementing new ML tests (performance tests, drifts, metamorphic, etc.);
-* Implementing new tests;
+* Implementing new features to Giskard
-* Contributing to the examples or to the documentation;
-* Submitting issues related to bugs or desired new features.

 ### Did you find a bug?